fyzact/Basic-Clean-Architecture/README.md

 # Basic Clean Arthitecture
-It is base project for develop clean arthitecture with .Net core 3.1
+It is base project for develop clean arthitecture with .Net5.0
 ## BasicClean.Core
 Entities,
 Value Objects,